invertase/java-docs-samples/memorystore/valkey/session/GUIDE.md

 ## Step-by-Step Guide

-To begin, we are will generate an API with the following routes:
+To begin, we will generate an API with the following routes:

 1. **Session Creation:** When a user logs in, a session is created and stored in the database cache with a Time-To-Live (TTL).
 2. **Session Retrieval:** For every request, the session is checked in the cache.
 If not found, it is retrieved from the database and re-cached.